CanadianLatin/Challenge-20---Credit-Risk-Classification/README.md

 Challenge # 20.
 University of Toronto.
 Data Analisys Bootcamp

-Solution will be found witin the file: credit_risk_classification.ipynb
+Solution will be found witin the file: Credit_Risk/credit_risk_classification.ipynb